6.1 Academic and Research Integrity

 Special services and accommodations are provided on an individual basis, are disability specific, and are consistent with the academic objectives of the course and program.
 McMaster University’s Policy for Academic Accommodation of Students with Disabilities outlines the steps that must be taken in order to arrange for such services and accommodations (see Sections 31-34 inclusive).
 The full policy is available from the Centre for Student Development.

 6.6 Student/Faculty Non-Disclosure Agreements

-In those instances where a Non-disclosure Agreement has been signed, a supervisor must notify the Vice-Provost & Dean of Graduate Studies in writing of the Agreement, giving a brief description of its contents and assessing the impact on the thesis defence or dissemination of the thesis.
+In those instances where a Non-disclosure Agreement has been signed, a supervisor must notify the Associate Vice-President & Dean of Graduate Studies in writing of the Agreement, giving a brief description of its contents and assessing the impact on the thesis defense or dissemination of the thesis.